fnds/fnds.github.io/quotes.md

+It's nice to have lifeguards, but it is better to know how to swim.
+-- Anonymous

 A harmless man is not a good man...
 A good man is a very very dangerous man who has that under voluntary control.
 -- Jordan Peterson